-Tropical Storm Risk (TSR) has issued its May forecast for the 2021 Atlantic Hurricane Season.
-The agency is forecasting 18 named storms, 9 hurricanes, and 4 major hurricanes (Category 3+).
-This is a slightly increase from TSR's initial projections of tropical activity released in December 2020 and April 2021.
-The projected activity is expected to be roughly 30 to 35 percent above the long-range norm since 1950, and slightly above the recent 2011-2020 (10-year) norm.
+Tropical Storm Risk (TSR) has issued its May forecast for the 2022 Atlantic Hurricane Season.
+The agency is forecasting 18 named storms, 8 hurricanes, and 4 major hurricanes (Category 3+) between the months of June and November.
+This is unchanged from TSR's projection of tropical activity released in April 2022.
+The projected activity is expected to be roughly 10 to 15 percent above the 30-year climatology (1991-2020 average) based on the Accumulated Cyclone Energy (ACE) metric.